gyanchandra2910/Recipe-Management-System/README.md

 ---

 ## 1. Project Overview
-This section provides an overview of the Recipe Management App, developed using core Object-Oriented Programming (OOP) principles.
+This Recipe Management System is developed using core Object-Oriented Programming (OOP) principles to create an efficient system for storing, retrieving, and managing recipe information.

----

 ### 1.1 Objective
-The primary objective of this project is to create a user-friendly Recipe Management Application that allows users to store, manage, and retrieve recipe information efficiently.
+The primary objective is to create a user-friendly Recipe Management Application that allows users to:
+- Store and retrieve recipes
+- Rate and like recipes
+- Search for specific recipes
+- Manage recipe ingredients

 This application leverages OOP concepts such as:
 - **Encapsulation**
 - **Abstraction**